 If you want speech, you just need to copy the speech synthesis data files to /usr/share like it would be on a Chrome OS device:

-After you do that, just run "chrome" (e.g. out/Release/chrome) and press Ctrl+Alt+Z, and you should hear it speak!
+After you do that, just run "chrome" as above (e.g. out/Release/chrome) and press Ctrl+Alt+Z, and you should hear it speak!
 If not, check the logs.